 "Are you going to the ball?"
 He said.

 "Of course.
 Everyone's going to the ball.
 You should see the confetti.
 You should go too.
 Emily must have invited you," He looked at Madra expectantly.
 Madra shrugged.
 "Of course she did.
 What a good heart this girl has, you don't deserve the fancy she got on you.
 Her fault is that she's a romantic."
 He shook his head.
 "God help her she's a romantic...
 Or you know, whoever's up there.
 I hope we get to meet him soon.
 I've got so many questions to ask him.
 Like, why giraffes?
 Such unnecessary and extravagant creatures."

 "Don't think too much, philosopher man.
 There's seldom time to think now, you've had millions of years, your insight won't come in the face of doom.
 But I heard the ball is going to be really nice."

 Madra seldom heard.
 He ran now to the pod, and teleported back to his place, a giant cube floating in space, isolated from everything and anyone, under the gaze of the andromeda galaxy that was blue, and complimented his mahogany desk nicely.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, bakryoWrite a Review